 - confirm their identity and eligibility to be in the examination room through provision of an ACU Card;

-- show that they are not in possession of any unauthorised device or material as specified in section 11.3 of this policy, or the Academic Honesty Policy;
+- show that they are not in possession of any unauthorised device or material as specified in section 11.3 of this policy;

 - answer any question relating to their behaviour whilst under examination supervision;